gavindi/gnoming-profiles/README.md

 - **Private Repository**: Uses GitHub private repositories for security
 - **Manual Sync**: Trigger sync manually from the panel indicator
 - **Visual Feedback**: Panel indicator shows sync status and monitoring state
+- **Batch Upload Technology**: All changes uploaded as single commit for better integrity
+- **Atomic Operations**: All changes uploaded together or not at all
+- **Enhanced Verification**: Single commit hash represents complete configuration state

 ## Installation